-Cinnie Noble is the founder of CINERGY® Coaching, a division of Noble Solutions Inc. She is a lawyer, mediator, certified coach, and a former social worker who has studied and practiced a range of conflict management services for over 20 years.
+Cinnie Noble is the founder of CINERGY® Coaching, a division of Noble Solutions Inc. A former social worker and lawyer, Cinnie is a certified mediator (C.Med) and coach (PCC) who has studied and practiced a range of conflict management services for over 20 years.

-Cinnie has extensive experience as a conflict management practitioner and consultant and as a professional coach, specializing in conflict management coaching.
-A pioneer in the development of conflict management coaching as a coaching specialty, she created the CINERGY model in 1999.
+Cinnie has extensive experience as a conflict management practitioner and consultant.
+A pioneer in the development of the coaching specialty conflict management coaching, she created the CINERGY model in 1999.

-Cinnie has a Bachelor of Arts (Psychology) from the University of Toronto; a Bachelors of Social Work (Honours) from York University; a law degree from the University of Windsor; and a Masters of Law in Alternative Dispute Resolution from Osgoode Hall Law School.
+Cinnie has a Bachelor of Arts (Psychology) from the University of Toronto; a Bachelors of Social Work (Honours) from York University; a law degree from the University of Windsor; and a Master of Laws in Alternative Dispute Resolution from Osgoode Hall Law School.
 She completed courses with Family Mediation Services of Ontario; Harvard Law School; and CDR Associates’ course on Mediating Employee Relations Disputes.

 Cinnie is a graduate of Coach U and is certified by the International Coach Federation, as a Professional Certified Coach.

-A former board member of the Greater Toronto Area Chapter of the International Coach Federation (ICF), Cinnie currently hosts ICF’s Community of Practice on Conflict Management Coaching.
+A former board member of the Greater Toronto Area Chapter of the International Coach Federation (ICF), Cinnie served as co-host of ICF’s Community of Practice on Conflict Management Coaching for 8 years.
+She also hosts the Conflict Coaching Guild on LinkedIn.

 Cinnie is also a member of the Association for Coaching, International Association of Coaching, International Coach Federation, International Consortium for Coaching in Organizations and Peer Resources Network.

 Cinnie is an active member of the Association for Conflict Resolution (ACR) and one of the first people to become a member of its Academy of Advanced Practitioners.
-She chairs ACR’s Workplace Section Conflict Coaching Committee and is also a member of the ADR Institute of Ontario, Asia-Pacific Mediation Forum, Mediators Beyond Borders, Peacemakers Trust, and World Mediation Forum.
+She founded ACR’s Workplace Section Conflict Coaching Practice Area and is currently co-lead of the Conflict Management Coaching Special Interest Section of the ADR Institute of Ontario, of which she is a former Board member.
+Cinnie is also a member of the Canadian Bar Association (ADR Section), American Bar Association (Dispute Resolution Section) and Mediators Beyond Borders.

 Cinnie is a much sought-after speaker and regularly presents nationally and internationally, on conflict management coaching.